Guidance and Forms for Postgraduate Researchers and Staff

 In most circumstances, the oral examination will involve two examiners (one internal and one external to Keele) and Independent Chair, who presides over the examination and manages its procedural conduct.

-The Lead Supervisor, in consultation with their student, must nominate the examination panel using the form and guidance document below.
+The Lead Supervisor, in consultation with their postgraduate researcher, must nominate the examination panel using the form and guidance document below.
 The Faculty PGR Committee will first consider the form before referring it to the Research Degrees Committee for final approval.
 Lead Supervisors should submit their form to the PGR Administrator in their Faculty three months before their student's intended submission date.

 |Exam Panel and Thesis Title Approval Form (Word, 311KB)|